Drawing & Painting Concepts

 Vincent Van Gogh, The Harvest, 1888, oil on canvas, 28.7 x 36.2 inches.
 The Van Gogh Museum, Amsterdam.

-Van Gogh often worked alla prima as do contemporary painters Carol Marine and Hester Berry.
+Van Gogh primarily worked alla prima as do contemporary painters Carol Marine and Hester Berry.

 Hester Berry, Kidsgrove Autumn Evening, 2018, oil on panel, 9 x 12 inches.
 Private Collection.